+Division staff will contact the grant contact listed in the application and allow them to correct any errors before the applications are sent to the panel for review.
+Applicants will have a limited window of opportunity to correct the application.
+Failure to correct application by requested deadline will result in your application being deemed ineligible.
 After the application deadline, applications may only be amended at the request of Division staff.
-Only changes that are requested by the Division will be provided to the review panel.
+Only changes that are approved by the Division will be provided to the review panel.